 The programme, a classical equivalent of The X Factor, has proven to be hugely popular.
-Does it matter, asks Charlotte Gardner, that the young contestants are not exactly prodigies?
+Does it matter that the young contestants are not exactly prodigies?

 If you were in France last August and September you might have watched what can truly be described as a classical music broadcasting phenomenon: Prodiges.
 An Endemol Shine production for France’s public television channel France 2, Prodiges first aired in 2014 and occupies a prime-time 9pm slot.
 Its format could best be described as a classical-genre junior version of The X Factor, open to youngsters aged between seven and sixteen who compete in either instrumental, song or dance categories in front of three expert judges – cellist Gautier Capuçon, soprano Elizabeth Vidal and dancer Patrick Dupond.
 As with The X Factor, there’s the chance of a commercial recording (for non-dance winners) on the show’s partner label, Warner Classics.
 Unlike The X Factor, first prize also includes a study bursary worth several thousand euros, regardless of category.